codai-agent/mcp-master-key/guide-en.md

       "type": "stdio"
     }
 ```
+When prompted with installation failure, it is necessary to carefully check whether the installation package name is correct!!!!

 2-2.
 Click "Analyze Config" → Proceed through steps until "Execute Installation" page → Click "Start Installation" and wait for completion.